 The 2007 FNES retained the minimum recommended concentrations of crude fat at 9% DM and at 0.02% for arachidonic acid.
 The minimum concentration for linoleic acid was increased to 0.6% in both Cat Food Nutrient Profiles consistent with the corresponding 2006 NRC RA and FEDIAF Guidelines.
-Similar to the CNES, the FNES established minimum recommended concentrations for some fatty acids in the n-3 (omega-3) series in the Growth and Reproduction Profile, specifically, alphalinolenic acid at 0.02%, and the combination of eicosapentaenoic plus docosahexaenoic acids at 0.012%, of DM.
-The FNES notes that the NRC1 stated no requirement for alpha-linolenic acid in adult cats had been demonstrated and that although a theoretical argument could be made for the adult cat to require eicosapentaenoic plus docosahexaenoic acids on a similar order of magnitude as arachidonic acid given the low delta-6 desaturase activity in the species, no objective data were available to support the establishment of any required concentrations.
-Although the FNES did not feel there was scientific justification for setting minimum recommended concentrations for n-3 fatty acids for adult cats, a recommendation in a comment to list quantities of alpha-linolenic acid and eicosapentaenoic plus docosahexaenoic acids for adult maintenance as being not determined (ND) was accepted by the AAFCO Pet Food Committee.
+Similar to the CNES, the FNES established minimum recommended concentrations for some fatty acids in the n-3 (omega-3) series in the Growth and Reproduction Profile, specifically, alpha-linolenic acid at 0.02%, and the combination of eicosapentaenoic plus docosahexaenoic acids at 0.012%, of DM.
+The FNES notes that the NRC1 stated no requirement for alpha-linolenic acid in adult cats had been demonstrated and that although a theoretical argument could be made for the adult cat to require eicosapentaenoic plus docosahexaenoic acids on a similar order of magnitude as arachidonic acid given the low delta-6 desaturase activity in the species, no objective data were available to support the establishment of any required concentrations for n-3 fatty acids for adult cats, a recommendation in a comment to list quantities of alpha-linolenic acid and eicosapentaenoic plus docosahexaenoic acids for adult maintenance as being not determined (ND) was accepted by the AAFCO Pet Food Committee.